-Susan Goodman: Okay.
-Since we're doing this for the Diversity Workforce website, we unique backgrounds and different perspectives.
-It's a collaboration of all of that coming together, which kind of strengthens and enriches the atmosphere.
-I think the more backgrounds and viewpoints that I'm exposed to, and that we are all exposed to, it just makes us more knowledgeable.
-It enriches your experience or broadens your perspectives or outlook.
+Kris Singh: In my mind, I think diversity is everybody bringing together their own unique backgrounds and different perspectives.
+It's a collaboration of all of that coming together, which kind of strengthens the atmosphere and enriches the atmosphere.
+I think the more backgrounds and viewpoints that I'm exposed to, and that people are exposed to, it just makes me more knowledgeable.
+I think it enriches your experience or broadens your perspectives or outlook.